angular/angular/aio/content/guide/doc-github-tasks.md

     </code-example>

-    If you have any un-commited changes, [Commit your changes on your local computer](#commit-your-changes-on-your-local-computer) before you continue.
+    If you have any un-committed changes, [Commit your changes on your local computer](#commit-your-changes-on-your-local-computer) before you continue.

 1. Rebase your branch to add the changes in your branch to the current content in the `main` branch.